 Dr. Sarah J. Bartolome, an Associate Professor of Music Education at Northwestern University, is a children’s music specialist with an interest in world music for the classroom.
 She earned degrees in music education from Ithaca College (BM), Northwestern University (MM), and the University of Washington (PhD).
 She is also a fully certified Kodaly educator, having received all three levels of certification from the New England Conservatory’s Kodaly Music Institute and serving on the faculty of the Kodaly Levels Program of Seattle.

-Dr. Bartolome is a frequent clinician at regional, national, and international conferences and has completed music fieldwork in Ghana, Sierra Leone, South Africa, Zimbabwe, Panama, and Vietnam.
+She is a frequent clinician at regional, national, and international conferences and has completed music fieldwork in Ghana, Sierra Leone, South Africa, Zimbabwe, Panama, and Vietnam.
 In 2013, she was awarded a Fulbright Fellowship in Vilnius, Lithuania where she spent five months teaching at the Vilnius Pedagogical University and conducting research with local folk ensembles and choirs.
 At Northwestern, Dr. Bartolome serves as the Co-Lead for the Music, Trauma, and the Breath Initiative, an interdisciplinary research effort sponsored by the Buffett Institute for Global Affairs.
-In addition to teaching undergraduate and graduate courses at Northwestern University, she also serves as the Associate Director of the Evanston Children’s Choir.
-Sarah and her husband live in Evanston with their newborn baby Charlotte.
+In addition to teaching undergraduate and graduate courses at Northwestern University, she also serves as the Associate Director of the Evanston Children’s Choir, where she leads the Youth Chorale Pops.

 Shuyi Guan was born in Shenyang, China; being inspired by great musicians at the time she began her career as a pianist at the Middle School attached to Shenyang Conservatory of Music.
 As a pianist, she received recognition from fellow musicians as she received the Dean’s Talent Award of the Oberlin Conservatory, Thaviu/Issak Endowed Scholarship, and Eckstein Fund at Northwestern University.
 In addition, she also received scholarships to further improve her musicianship attending the Banff Centre in 2010, 2011, 2012.
 She is the winner of the KU concerto competition, 2017.
 Other prizes she gained include the Special Prize-Best Duo at Chicago International Music Competition; First Prize of the “Schumann Cup” International Juvenile Piano Competition (Asia-Pacific Region), and the Third Prize of the 69th Steinway Juvenile Piano Competition (Northeast Region).
 As a soloist, she performed in many different countries putting herself under the scrutiny of various cultural standards; she played in Spain, Germany, China, Canada, U.S. She has also played in the masterclass of Robert McDonald, Nalita True, Julian Martin, Enrico Elisi, Boris Slutsky, Tamás Ungár etc. As an avid chamber musician, Shuyi collaborates regularly in performance with instrumentalists and singers in the United States.
 She has been working as collaborative pianist at Chicago Children’s Choir and North Park University.